Help empower communities in crisis.

 CORE’s response to Hurricane Idalia and other humanitarian disasters worldwide are made possible by your generosity.
 Together, we can support those who need critical resources.

 Emergency Relief | 2023

-What damage has Hurricane Idalia caused in Florida, Georgia, and the Carolinas?
+What damage did Hurricane Idalia cause in Florida, Georgia, and the Carolinas?

 On August 30, 2023, Hurricane Idalia made landfall as a Category 3 storm on Florida’s Gulf Coast.
 The powerful storm brought winds up to 130 mph, making Idalia the strongest storm in recorded history to make landfall in the state’s Big Bend region in over 125 years.

 Dangerous storm surges, high-sustained wind speeds, and heavy flooding severely impacted local communities and infrastructure in Florida, Georgia, and the Carolinas, in addition to stranding more than 450,000 people without power in the storm’s initial aftermath.
-As the damage continues to be assessed throughout the Southeastern U.S., many communities are faced with addressing their immediate needs for shelter repair, power restoration, and essential resources.
+As the damage continued to be assessed throughout the Southeastern U.S., many communities were faced with addressing their immediate needs for shelter repair, power restoration, and essential resources.

-How is CORE helping support those impacted by Hurricane Idalia ?
+How did CORE help support those impacted by Hurricane Idalia ?

 CORE responded quickly to provide critical relief to low-income and high-risk communities impacted by Hurricane Idalia.
 In coordination with our partners, including Salvation Army, GA VOAD, American Red Cross, and GA Housing Authority, and our local team already on the ground in Georgia, we deployed an emergency response team to assess the immediate needs of hard-hit communities in Lowndes County, Georgia.